Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 ### **User Stories**

-- As a new visitor to this website I want to experience easy navigation around the site and find reviews quickly from the homepage.
+- As a new visitor to this website, I want to experience easy navigation around the site and find reviews quickly from the homepage.
 - As a new visitor, I would like to Quickly recognize any interactive elements and build an understanding of how one thing leads to another so the website flows well.
 - As a new visitor I want to find where I can easily register an account.